suhacker1/website_v2/index.md

 + **To Be Announced: Internet Privacy Project**

-  *Simultaneously conducted at the Georgia Tech Institute for Information Security & Privacy (IISP)*
+  *Simultaneously conducted at the Georgia Tech Institute for Information Security & Privacy*

 ### NYU Center for Cybersecurity